 The disease can affect two types of joints, hence the types of dysplasia of the hip and elbow joints.

-Read also: treatment of mycoplasmosis in dogs .
+See also: treatment of mycoplasmosis in dogs .

 Diagnosis of the disease

-Unfortunately, in modern veterinary medicine there are no ways to completely rid the dog of this pathology.
+Unfortunately, in modern veterinary medicine there are no ways to completely rid a dog of this pathology.
 But timely comprehensive treatment can slow down its development and improve the quality of life of a sick animal.